 Project Completion Certification: Document signed by the direct vender and a Postal Service representative indicating that the project is fully complete with all punch-listed items resolved.
 In new construction, the General Contractor will sign the project completion certification.

-Operating Instruction
+Operating Instruction:

 Provide on-site instruction to review the operation of the system and detail any common troubleshooting or maintenance that is required to ensure normal operation.
 Authorized USPS (USPIS & USPS OIG) Representatives will receive this training.